 Five year mandatory electrical checks for all private rental homes

-All privately-let homes must have electrical installations checked every five years under new rules announced by the Ministry of Housing, Communities and Local Government.
+All private rental homes must have electrical installations checked every five years under new rules announced by the Ministry of Housing, Communities and Local Government.

 Housing Secretary James Brokenshire says there will also be a comprehensive review of guidelines covering fire safety, beginning this autumn.